zetsuz/iHuNi/README.md

-# iHuNi
+# TrueDiceZBot

-Come with me!
+An auto bot for truedice.io